 To support ALF temporal prediction, a candidate list of ALF filter sets is maintained.
 At the beginning of decoding a new sequence, the candidate list is empty.
 After decoding one picture, the corresponding set of filters may be added to the candidate list.
 Once the size of the candidate list reaches the maximum allowed value (i.e., 6 in current JEM), a new set of filters overwrites the oldest set in decoding order, and that is, first-in-first-out (FIFO) rule is applied to update the candidate list.
-Meanwhile, to avoid duplications, a set could only be added to the list when the corresponding picture doesn’t use ALF temporal prediction.
-To support temporal scalability, multiple candidate lists of filter sets wherein each candidate list is associated with a temporal layer.
+To avoid duplications, a set could only be added to the list when the corresponding picture doesn’t use ALF temporal prediction.
+To support temporal scalability, there are multiple candidate lists of filter sets, and each candidate list is associated with a temporal layer.
 More specifically, each array assigned by temporal layer index (TempIdx) may compose filter sets of previously decoded pictures with equal to lower TempIdx.
 For example, the k-th array is assigned to be associated with TempIdx equal to k, and it only contains filter sets from pictures with TempIdx smaller than or equal to k.
 After coding a certain picture, the filter sets associated with the picture will be used to update those arrays associated with equal or higher TempIdx.

-The temporal prediction of ALF coefficients improves coding efficiency for inter coded frames.
-To improve coding efficiency when temporal prediction is not available (intra frames), a set of 16 fixed filters is assigned to each class.
+Temporal prediction of ALF coefficients is used for inter coded frames to minimize signalling overhead.
+For intra frames, temporal prediction is not available, and a set of 16 fixed filters is assigned to each class.
 To indicate the usage of the fixed filter, a flag for each class is signalled and if required, the index of the chosen fixed filter.
 Even when the fixed filter is selected for a given class, the coefficients of the adaptive filter f(k,l) can still be sent for this class in which case the coefficients of the filter which will be applied to the reconstructed image are sum of both sets of coefficients.

 The filtering process of luma component can controlled at CU level.
 A flag is signalled to indicate whether ALF is applied to the luma component of a CU.
 For chroma component, whether ALF is applied or not is indicated at picture level only.